Jovon Johnson

-Jovon Johnson (born November 2, 1983) is a former professional Canadian football defensive back.
+Jovon Johnson (born November 2, 1983) is an American college football and former Canadian football defensive back.
+He is the special teams coordinator and defensive backs coach for Gannon University, positions he has held since 2024.
 He was the winner of the CFL's Most Outstanding Defensive Player Award in 2011 while with the Winnipeg Blue Bombers, becoming the first defensive back to win the award in the league.
 He is also a two-time CFL All-Star and five-time CFL East Division All-Star.
 In addition, he was a member of the 2007 Saskatchewan Roughriders that won the Grey Cup, though he spent little time on the active roster and finished the last game on the practice roster.
 He has also been a member of the Pittsburgh Steelers, Erie RiverRats, Ottawa Redblacks, and Montreal Alouettes.

 High school and collegiate career

 Johnson played his high school ball (and basketball) at Mercyhurst Prep in Erie, Pennsylvania, graduating in 2002.
-He attended the University of Iowa, a 4-year starter in the Hawkeyes secondary.
+He attended the University of Iowa as a 4-year starter in the Hawkeyes' secondary.

-Johnson is currently the head coach for North East High School’s football team in North East, Pennsylvania.